 What is Coriander?

-Coriander, known as ‘Kişniş’ in Turkish, is an aromatic herb that is widely used in various cuisines around the world.
-In its fresh form, it’s known as cilantro, but in the context of Turkish cuisine, when we say coriander, we usually refer to the dried coriander seeds of the plant.
-These seeds are small round, and have a warm, earthy, and slightly citrusy flavor profile.
+Coriander, known as ‘Kişniş’ in Turkish, is an aromatic herb widely used in cuisines around the world.
+In its fresh form, it’s known as cilantro, but in Turkish cuisine, when we say coriander, we usually refer to the dried coriander seeds of the plant.
+These seeds are small, round, and have a warm, earthy, and slightly citrusy flavor profile.

 Uses in Turkish Cooking

-In Turkish cuisine, coriander is often used in its ground form, which allows its warm, nutty, and slightly spicy flavor to infuse into dishes.
-It’s not as prominently used as in some other Middle Eastern or Asian cuisines, but when it is used, it adds a distinctive taste.
+In Turkish cuisine, coriander is often used ground, allowing its warm, nutty, slightly spicy flavor to infuse dishes.
+It’s not as prominently used as in some other Middle Eastern or Asian cuisines, but when it is, it adds a distinctive flavor.
 Coriander pairs well with cumin, another popular spice in Turkish cooking, and is often used in spice blends and rubs for meats.

 Famous Turkish Dish Featuring Coriander

 One classic Turkish dish where coriander shines is in ‘Mercimek Köftesi,’ or lentil meatballs.
-Although this dish is meatless, it’s referred to as ‘köfte’ due to its shape and texture.
+Although this dish is meatless, it’s called ‘köfte’ because of its shape and texture.
 Mercimek Köftesi is a beloved vegetarian dish made from red lentils and bulgur.

-Coriander, along with other spices like cumin and paprika, is used to season the lentil mixture, giving these meatballs a rich and earthy flavor.
-The dish is often served with fresh lemon wedges, enhancing the citrus notes of coriander and providing a refreshing contrast to the warm spices.
+Coriander, along with other spices such as cumin and paprika, is used to season the lentil mixture, giving these meatballs a rich, earthy flavor.
+The dish is often served with fresh lemon wedges, which enhance the citrus notes of coriander and provide a refreshing contrast to the warm spices.

 7. Urfa Biber